 - 11.1 Sometimes, we may need to cancel a Course.
-We will only do this where: - (a) we cannot run the Course for reasons beyond our control, as defined in clause 2.1 above; - (b) there is a loss of accreditation by a professional body and it affects the value of your Course; or - (c) there are insufficient applicants to a Course and we reasonably believe that this would adversely affect our student's learning experience. - 11.2 If you apply for a Course, which we cancel before you register, we will let you know in writing as soon as possible after making the decision.
+We will only do this where: - (a) we cannot run the Course for reasons beyond our control, as defined by clause 2.1 above; or

+- (b) there is a loss of accreditation by a professional body and affects the value of your Course. - If you apply for a Course, which we cancel before you register, we will let you know in writing as soon as possible after making the decision.
 Our liability to you for cancelling the Course in this manner will be limited to offering you a place on an alternative, similar course at this University or in offering you assistance in applying for a similar course at another University in accordance with our Student Protection Plan, which can be accessed Risk Assessment.
-In exceptional circumstances, it may be appropriate to offer compensation for evidenced expenditure incurred in an applicant's attempt to find an alternative course. - 11.3 Where you have already registered on a Course which we subsequently decide to cancel, we will notify you as soon as practicable and we will put in place a suitable exit strategy to ensure that you can finish your degree in accordance with our Student

-Protection Plan, which can be accessed Risk Assessment.
-However if you choose to suspend your studies, this may affect your ability to complete the Course or the module choices available to you and you should discuss this with your personal tutor before taking the decision to suspend.
+In exceptional circumstances, it may be appropriate to offer compensation for evidenced expenditure incurred in an applicant's attempt to find an alternative course. - 11.3 Where you have already registered on a Course which we subsequently decide to cancel, we will notify you as soon as practicable and we will put in place a suitable exit strategy to ensure that you can finish your degree in accordance with our Student Protection Plan, which can be accessed Risk Assessment.
+However if you choose to suspend your studies, this may affect your ability to complete the Course or the module choices available to you and you should discuss this with your supervisor before taking the decision to suspend.
 In circumstances where a suspension means that you cannot finish your course at this University, we will offer you a place on an alternative, similar course at this University or offer you assistance in applying for a similar course at another University in accordance with our Student Protection Plan.